 1. “Mask of the Monster” by Matthew Baugh

 The first story of the collection is the first published story from Matthew Baugh, which pits the French crime-fighter Judex and famous detective Jules Maigret against the Frankenstein Monster, here named “Gouroull” and based off of a series of sequels to the original Frankenstein by Jean-Claude Carriere.
-A mostly tepid affair, the story is entertaining enough, but one can’t help but feel a certain lifelessness.
+A mostly tepid affair, the story is still entertaining enough.
 The story concerns Maigret’s love interest Louise being kidnapped by Gouroull, who is acting as the lackey for the sinister Kramm Brothers in order to collect a ransom.
-There’s all the suitable hairbreadth escapes and daring encounters one comes to expect from pulp fiction, but it’s all much like the stock footage borrowed from a much better movie in a Roger Corman production.
+There’s all the suitable hairbreadth escapes and daring encounters one comes to expect from pulp fiction, which Baugh's prose gets the job done well enough.
 Baugh also sets up some interesting conceits, such as the hard-lined, black/white justice-seeking of Judex juxtaposed with the more practical Maigret, or allusions to Beauty and the Beast in Louise’s relationship with her monstrous captor, but those ideas are merely introduced, and not developed any further.
 I was also disappointed in the depiction of the Monster himself - I’ve never read Carriere’s sequels to Mary Shelley’s original, so maybe it’s entirely in keeping with the character of Gouroull - but having the Monster be inherently evil feels like a misstep.
 The best Frankenstein stories always depicted the Monster in a far more sympathetic light - as a creature who does monstrous deeds but is not manifestly evil.
-A more nuanced portrayal of Gouroull would have made for a story that resonated more on an emotional level.
+A more nuanced portrayal of Gouroull would have made for a story that resonated with me more on an emotional level.
 Still, this was Baugh’s first published story.
 His contributions to the Shadowmen series get much better in subsequent volumes.

 2. “Cadavres Exquis” by Bill Cunningham